stephenszpak/dcord/README.md

 ruby backend/server.rb
 ```

 The server runs on [http://localhost:3000](http://localhost:3000) and serves the React app from the `frontend` directory.
-Messages are stored only in memory and will reset whenever the server restarts.
+All data including users, chatrooms and messages are stored in PostgreSQL.

 ## Features

 * Create an account and login
+* Create chatrooms and invite other users
-* View and send messages once authenticated
+* View and send messages in each chatroom once authenticated
 * Minimal setup without Rails

 This is a simplified demonstration.
 A real project would use frameworks like Rails and a persistent database.